-Lungworms will emerge every summer when a pasture is contaminated.
+Lungworms will emerge every summer when pasture is contaminated.

 Anoplocephala perfoliata and Anoplocephala magna (Cestodes)

-There are two types of flat white worms that trouble horses, Anoplocephala perfoliata and Anoplocephala magna.
+There are two types of flat white horse worms, Anoplocephala perfoliata and Anoplocephala magna.

 They attach to the bowel wall, at the junction of the small and large bowel in the horse.
 Horses become infected with tapeworms through eating forage mites.
 Forage mites (orbatid mites) live on grass, hay and straw.